gschenk/pv_sim/Readme.md

 # Crate PV
-This simulates a photovoltaics system including including interface to its consumer and the power grid.
+This simulates a photovoltaics system including interface to its consumer and the power grid.

 Its parameters are:
-- the nominal power of the pv array
+- the nominal peak power of the pv array [kW]
-- azimuth [deg] and tilt [deg] of the panel
+- orientation [deg] and tilt [deg] of the panel
   - azimuth 180 is a south facing panel
   - at a tilt of 0 a panel is horizontal
 - efficiency (we calculate panel area with it)